EdenZit/gaiathon-hub/README.md

 # GAIAthon-Hub

 A unified platform for Earth Observation resources, collaboration, and innovation.
-Access tools from SNAP, WEkEO, Dunia, and more in one place.
+Access tools from WEkEO, Dunia, and more in one place.

 ## Features